eulersson/taconez/README.md

 ## Database (InfluxDB)

-This project uses **InfluxDB**, a times series database is to be used to log noise occurrences.
+This project uses **InfluxDB**, a times series database is to be used to log disturbing sound occurrences.

 These guides are used as reference: